VA unemployability benefits

 According to the Veterans Benefits Administration (VBA), most vets get VA unemployability for mental health issues (35%).
 Among those beneficiaries, more than two-thirds list PTSD as their primary diagnosis.
 In fact, PTSD is the fastest-growing service-connected disability for veterans today.
 This is likely because annual VBA reports show the average VA disability rating for PTSD is 70%.
 Here are the most common issues that may qualify, ranked highest to lowest:

-1. Mental health issues, like chronic adjustment disorder, depression or PTSD (35%)
+- Mental health issues, like chronic adjustment disorder, depression, or PTSD (35%).

-2. Musculoskeletal conditions, like chronic neck or back pain, joint problems, osteoarthritis, rheumatoid arthritis, lupus, and fibromyalgia (29%)
+- Musculoskeletal conditions, like chronic neck or back pain, joint problems, arthritis, rheumatoid arthritis, lupus, and fibromyalgia (29%).

 Not sure if your combined rating qualifies you for VA unemployability benefits?
-We can match you with a VA-accredited lawyer to review all your payment options.
-Our lawyers charge nothing to give confidential legal advice by phone.
+We can match you with a VA-accredited lawyer to review all your options.
+Our lawyers charge nothing to check your claim paperwork or file your appeal.
 Already got a denial letter from the VA?
 Our lawyers can fight to get the most benefits you deserve during your appeals hearing.
 The VA assigns 1 in 10 the wrong rating every year, on average.
 This means the VA also pays them the wrong benefit amount each month!

-If the VA doesn’t pay you a cash settlement, then you owe $0 for legal assistance.
-And if a judge awards you benefits after the VA made a mistake, you may also owe $0 for legal assistance.
+If the lawyer doesn’t help you succeed, then you owe $0 for legal assistance.
+And if a judge awards you benefits after the VA made a mistake, you may also owe your lawyer $0.
 That’s because the Equal Access to Justice Act (EAJA) may apply to your case, forcing the government to cover your legal fees!

 Get Your Free Benefits Evaluation